Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 ![](GLASP%20ADD%20EXTENSION.png) <br/>
 ![](GLASP%20WELCOME.png) <br/>

-6. Click the puzzle piece in the upper right corner of the screen to pin Glasp and keep it visible in Google Chrome at all times. <br/>
+6. Click the `puzzle piece` in the upper right corner of the screen to pin Glasp and keep it visible in Google Chrome at all times. <br/>
    ![](GLASP%20PIN.png)<br/>
    ![](GLASP%20PIN%20EXTENSION.png) <br/>
    You can now highlight web text and YouTube video transcripts, make notes on saved content and highlights, tag your highlights, and discover useful content from other users.<br/>

-  ## **How does Glasp work?**
+  ## **How does Glasp work?** <br/> <a name= "HowdoesGlaspwork"></a>

 Once Glasp has been added as a browser extension, you can begin highlighting important information from web pages or YouTube videos.
 The steps for using Glasp for highlighting are as follows:<br/>

 1. Open any web page or article that you want to use for research purposes.
 In this case, we are conducting research on technical writing.
-Click the Glasp icon in the upper right corner of the screen. <br/>
+Click the `Glasp` icon in the upper right corner of the screen. <br/>

 ![](GLASP%20ICON.png)<br/>